DEAR MEMBERS

 CORPORATE GOVERNANCE

-As required under Regulation 34 read with Schedule V of Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (hereinafter called “the Listing Regulations/SEBI (LODR) Regulations, 2015”), a separate report on Corporate Governance is enclosed as a part of this Annual Report.
-The Company has complied with the Corporate Governance requirements as stipulated under the Listing Regulations except one inadvertent non-compliance duly reported in the Corporate Governance report.
+As required under Regulation 34 read with Schedule V of Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (hereinafter called "the Listing Regulations/SEBI (LODR) Regulations, 2015"), a separate report on Corporate Governance is enclosed as a part of this Annual Report.
+The Company has complied with the Corporate Governance requirements as stipulated under the Listing Regulations except two inadvertent non-compliance duly reported in the Corporate Governance report.
 A certificate from M/s.
 Varuna Mittal & Associates, Practicing Company Secretary, confirming the compliance of the conditions of Corporate Governance is annexed and forms part of the Annual Report.

-DECLARATIONS BY INDEPENDENT DIRECTORS
+DECLARATIONS BY INDEPENDENT DIRECTORS?

-Your Company had received declarations from all the Independent Directors of the Company confirming that they meet the criteria of independence as prescribed under Section 149, Schedule IV of the Companies Act, 2013 along with rules framed thereunder and Regulation 16 & 25 of the Listing Regulations and are not
+Your Company had received declarations from all the Independent Directors of the Company confirming that they meet the criteria of independence as prescribed under Section 149, Schedule IV of the Companies Act, 2013 along with rules framed thereunder and Regulation 16 & 25 of the Listing Regulations and are not disqualified to act as Independent Directors.
+Also, in the opinion of the Board of the Company, all

-disqualified to act as Independent Directors.
-Also, in the opinion of the Board of the Company, all Independent Directors of the Company have integrity, expertise, experience as prescribed under the Companies (Appointment and Disqualification of Directors) Rules, 2014 read with the Companies (Accounts) Rules, 2014 (including amendment thereof).
+Independent Directors of the Company have integrity, expertise, experience as prescribed under the Companies (Appointment and Disqualification of Directors) Rules, 2014 read with the Companies (Accounts) Rules, 2014 (including amendment thereof).
 All the Independent Directors of the Company have complied with the provisions of Rule 6 of Companies (Appointment and Qualification of Directors) Rules, 2014 with respect to their registration in databank.

 Independent Directors are also familiarized with their roles, rights, and responsibilities as well as with the nature of industry and business model through induction program at the time of their appointment as Directors and through presentations on economy & industry overview, key regulatory developments, strategy, and performance which are made to the Directors from time to time.